solo-io/thetool/README.md

 cd gloo
 ```

-Initialize `thetool` with default set of Gloo features.
+Initialize `thetool` with default set of gloo features.
 Optionally, you specify a default user id for Docker
 using the `-u` flag.

 ```